U.S. says drug abuse needs treatment, not just jail

 Kerlikowske said he had never been a fan of the concept of a “war on drugs”.
 However, just a few years ago, he said he would have agreed with what he says was probably the majority view among the American public -- that if you had a drug problem “you just needed to find God or pull yourself up by your bootstraps.”

-“The problem is that this disease is chronic.
-Unfortunately, it doesn’t lend itself to a quick fix.”
-(Reporting by Kate Kelland, editing by Rosalind Russell)
+“The problem is that is disease is chronic.
+Unfortunately, it doesn’t led itself to a quick fix.”